 Any installation faults revealed in an inspection must be repaired promptly.

-Council undertakes assessment for on-site sewerage facilities under the requirement of the Plumbing and Drainage Act 2002, the Queensland Plumbing and Wastewater Code and Council's development permit conditions.
+We undertake assessment for on-site sewerage facilities under the requirement of the Plumbing and Drainage Act 2002, the Queensland Plumbing and Wastewater Code and our development permit conditions.

 The Queensland Plumbing and Wastewater Code sets out the technical requirements for sustainable management, site and soil evaluation, design, installation and operation for on-site sewerage facilities.